June976/vibration-plot-mode-in-vesta-2/README.md

 - Simplify operating procedures and make it more automated: No more manual generation of initial Vesta files.
 - More complete information: Beside the vibration modes in vesta file, other information such as vibration frequency, atoms cartesian coordinate etc is also exported to a csv file.
-- **Supports converting results from more calculation software: Not only the results of vasp calculation, the calculation results of phonopy is also supported.**
+- **Supports converting results from more calculation software: Not only the results of vasp calculation, the calculation results of phonopy are also supported.**

 ## Usage